materialdigital/workflow-store/docs/pages/user-guide/execute-workflow.md

 #### pyiron
 - ensure you have access to unix-like environment:
     - Linux & macOS will work right away
-    - windows: use wsl or [anacondaprompt](https://conda.io/projects/conda/en/latest/user-guide/install/windows.html). *It's strongly suggested to use wsl, as it will ensure you can use all of the following instructions & suggestions right away.*
         - install conda [link to conda](https://conda.io/projects/conda/en/latest/user-guide/install/index.html).
 We suggest to install the [miniforge distribution](https://github.com/conda-forge/miniforge), but any conda/mamba installation will work just fine.
         - create a new environment based on `environment.yml` located in the unzipped folder: `conda env create -f environment.yml`. *Some workflows may not provide the section `name: <env_name>` line in `environment.yml`.
 In this case you may alter the command to `conda env create -f environment.yml -n <env_name>`*
         - usually, pyiron and it's dependencies should be installed in the environment creation process.
 For more a detailed instruction on how to install pyiron, we refer to the [pyiron documentation](https://pyiron.readthedocs.io/en/latest/source/installation.html).
         - start a jupyter session, e.g. `jupyter lab`
         - open the notebook `<workflowname>.ipynb` and execute the workflow (i.e. run the notebook cells).
+    - windows: use wsl or use [anacondaprompt](https://conda.io/projects/conda/en/latest/user-guide/install/windows.html) and follow the Linux instructions to install conda. *It's strongly suggested to use wsl, as it will ensure you can use all of the following instructions & suggestions right away.*

 #### simstack:
 - [install](https://simstack.readthedocs.io/en/latest/installation/index.html)